wbreeze/wind_and_water/_drafts/So-goes-the-Murga.md

 The Murga is a choral work with brief interludes of dialog.
 The chorus of about a dozen members, plus a choral director and a rythm section of three make-up the complete complement of performers.
-The rythm section has symbols, base drum, and snare drum.
+The rythm section has symbols, bass drum, and snare drum.
 All of the performers have painted faces with a white base and brightly colored designs, eye makeup, and glitter.